 Dhirubhai Ambani was admitted to the Branch Candy Hospital in Mumbai on 24 June 2002 due to a heart attack.
 After this, his health continued to deteriorate and on July 6, 2002, he took his last breath.

 After his death, his business was handled very efficiently by his elder son Mukesh Ambani.
-Today he is included in the list of India’s richest and world’s most successful businessman.
+Today he is included in the list of India’s richest and the world’s most successful businessmen.

 Dhirubhai Ambani’s Awards and Achievements